GovTechSG/seed-documentation/faqs/how-to-clone-a-bitbucket-repository-over-ssh-with-cloudflare-access.md

 > **Note**:
 > If you're copying the clone url from GitLab Web Interface, change the GitLab hostname from `gitlab-in.ship.gov.sg` to `gitlab-in-ssh.ship.gov.sg`.

-`cloudflared` will prompt you to log in with TechPass.
-Authenticate your login.
-If the authentication is successful, the following messages will be displayed.
+1. When `cloudflared` prompts you to log in, log in with TechPass.

 ![cloudflare-login-success](../images/cloudflare-login-success-bitbucket-1.png)

+1. Authenticate your login.

 ![cloudflare-login-success](../images/cloudflare-login-success-bitbucket-2.png)

+1. If the authentication is successful, the following messages will be displayed.

 ![cloudflare-login-success](../images/cloudflare-login-success-bitbucket-3.png)